smartcontractkit/usechainlinkfunctions/_posts/discord-community-metrics.md

 ---
 title: 'Fetch Discord Upvote Data'
-summary: 'This function retrieves the number of upvotes a Discord member has received in the past 24 hours. *Note: ChatGPT was used to demonstrate that non-developers can also participate.
+summary: 'This function retrieves the number of upvotes a Discord member has received in the past 24 hours. *Note: ChatGPT was used to demonstrate that non-developers can also participate.'
-'
 date: '2023-02-22'
 author:
   name: Sam Demaree